mechanismHQ/magic-web/README.md

 ## Development setup

-First, install dependencies by running `yarn`.
+First, install dependencies by running `pnpm`.

 Copy the `.env.example` file to `.env.local`.
 The example configuration will work for public testnet configurations.

-Finally, run the app with `yarn dev`.
+Finally, run the app with `pnpm dev`.
 The app will be available at [localhost:4444](http://localhost:4444).